 Neurological: Epilepsy, Migraine (Treatment, Prophylaxis).

-Respiratory: Asthma, Chronic Obstructive Pulmonary Disease-COPD (Acute Exacerbation, Stable).
+Respiratory: Asthma, Chronic Obstructive Pulmonary Disease (Acute Exacerbation, Stable).

 Endocrine: Diabetes Mellitus Type 2.

 Gastrointestinal: Prevention of NSAID-Induced Ulcers.

 Renal: Urinary Tract Infection.

 Anxiety disorders involve more than temporary feelings of anxiety, worry or fear.
 There are several different types of anxiety disorders including the following: